 But when I saw my first Santa Claus, a warm feeling of familiarity permeated my body.

-Without any doubt, I ran over and hug the plump figure.
+Without restraint, I ran over and hugged the plump figure.

-As he passed me a gift, I uttered,
+As he handed me a gift, I uttered,

-“Xie Xie, Cai Shen Ye (Thank you, the god of Wealth).”
+“Xie Xie, Cai Shen Ye (Thank you, God of Wealth).”

 Despite the immediate laughers of my family and their subsequent explanations, I was still secretly convinced that I was right.

-Santa Claus was actually God of Wealth in different red costumes.
+Santa Claus was actually the God of Wealth in different red costumes.

-I tried to peek under the robes of Santa whenever I had the chances, looking for gold ingots.
+I tried to peek under the robes of Santa whenever I had the chance, looking for gold ingots.

-Thankfully, my conviction about Santa is non-consequential to the latter stages of life.
+Thankfully, my conviction about Santa was inconsequential to the latter stages of my life.

 Most misbeliefs tend to be.

-But when it comes to insurance, certain false beliefs will turn out to be life-altering.
+But when it comes to insurance, certain false beliefs can turn out to be life-altering.

-Let’s take a look at the common misconceptions about life insurance, shall we?
+Let’s take a look at some common misconceptions about life insurance, shall we?